 Certain spacecraft-to-spacecraft video will also need to be downlinked for Proximity Operations/Situational Awareness.
 This will require links between spacecraft and possibly an additional link to the ground.

-Spacecraft communications systems will need a data store and forward capability to store video while the spacecraft is in a Loss of Signal (LOS) situation.
+Spacecraft communications systems will need a data store and forward capability to store video for downlink while the spacecraft is in a Loss of Signal (LOS) situation.
 When the spacecraft cannot communicate directly to a ground station, it will require on-board recording and storage of video that cannot be transmitted.
-When communication is restored, those files can be downlinked as FTP or done is a live streaming mode so as to provide a real-time video feed for ground controllers.
+When communication is restored, those files can be downlinked as FTP or done in a live streaming mode so as to provide a real-time video feed for ground controllers.

 For LEO missions, receiving video at multiple ground facilities may be required to enhance mission functions or for easier routing.
 Regardless, communications links between ground facilities are need to distribute video to all participating agencies.